VaanaCZ/LANVP/README.md

 - In **Lutris** open up the Game Configure page.
 Go into Runner options, scroll down and find DLL Overrides.
 Add `dinput8.dll` as the Key and `n,b` as the Value.
 - In **Bottles** open up the Bottle settings.
 Scroll down to DLL Overrides, add `dinput8.dll` as the Override and select **Native, builtin** as the option.

 Other Wine/Proton runners will work in a similar way.
-If there isn't a dedicated DLL Override page, the environement variable `WINEDLLOVERRIDES="dinput8.dll=n,b"` should make it work.
+If there isn't a dedicated DLL Override page, the environment variable `WINEDLLOVERRIDES="dinput8.dll=n,b"` should make it work.

 ## Supported versions